HighkeyPrxneeth/Bandit/README.md

     ssh bandit3@bandit.labs.overthewire.org -p 2220

-The file is located in a folder named `inhere` which contains a hidden file named `.hidden`.
+The file is located in a directory named `inhere` which contains a hidden file named `.hidden`.
 To read the contents of this file, first change the directory.

     cd inhere